4dboard/Proxy-yxorP/docs/classes/MongoDB/InsertOneResult.md

 (e.g. insertedCount) will be undefined.

 If the insert was not acknowledged, other fields from the WriteResult (e.g. insertedCount) will be undefined and their getter methods should not be invoked.

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')